petertseng/adventofcode-rb-2022/README.md

   I've actually never done that before in Ruby, though my Haskell solutions do so from time to time.
   To make the two sides equal I originally used binary search but the secant method does turn out to be faster.
   Some others have suggested symbolically inverting the operations, but I haven't tried that approach yet.
+* Day 22 (Monkey Map): My solution can't handle arbitrary cube nets, only the specific ones in the example and personal inputs.
+  It's all hard-coded, with only a small convenience function that ensures that all connections are symmetric/two-way.

 # Takeaways